pedro-hdt/pedro-hdt.github.io/README.md

 # pedro-hdt - personal website

-Welcome to the repo of my personal website.
+Hello World!
+Find me at [https://pedrohdt.me](https://pedrohdt.me)

-This is `v0.1`, the very first public release.
+This is `v0.2`, the late 2020 version